TheSorton/alice.js/README.md

 If you're planning on self-hosting the bot, there are some considerations to make:
 - The bot uses [mongodb](https://www.mongodb.com/) for databases.
 (The database is called `main`)
 - It uses several (free) API keys for different calls.
 This will be explained later.
-- It requires a config.json in `./config/`
+- It requires a config.json in `./config/`.
+(You will need to create this directory.)

 ### config.json
 The config.json file is in the following format: